All That I Remember

 Nicely done, Mr. Nelson."

 "Nostalgia is an odd ingredient in brand new music, particularly when it comes alongside Bill’s oft-expressed intention to look to the future in all his work.
 The dichotomy is explained by the fact that the music moves forward here and only the visuals (the pictures in Bill’s head) were nostalgic.
 This is not a musical tribute to music of the past – it's a soundtrack to the colourful imagery Bill associates with his childhood and adolescence.
 The pictures in his head are fresh, so the music is fresh.

 What's not clear is whether the memories are poignant or joyful.
 Mr N assures us that there is tongue in cheek for much of what is here, but some of the melodies are so delicate that even I can feel the loss of those innocent times.
 None of us can have simple feelings about happy times that are lost in so many ways because the majority of the important players are no longer with us.
 Bill's 'golden memories' are thoughtful and subtle but they still inspire a chuckle.
 Listen to this alongside everything from Model Village, Chance Encounters and even "Adventures in a Yorkshire Landscape".
 For less detailed, more abstract musical imagery, And We Fell Into A Dream is a great place to go as well."

 "Today, I had time to sit down, read the listening notes, prior to listening to each track, and all I can say is, "Thank you, Bill Nelson."

-I appreciate your letting us see a glimpse of your life through music.
+I appreciate you're letting us see a glimpse of your life through music.
 Many artists are reluctant to let their fans have a view of who they are, but it's one of the things that makes you a genuine person, as well as a true star.